remlapmot/mrrobust/README.md

 Installation
 ============

-This package uses functions in Ben Jann's `moremata` and `addplot` packages, so install those first with:
+This package uses functions in Ben Jann's `moremata` and `addplot` packages and the `heterogi` command by Orsini et al., so install those first with:
 ```
+. ssc install addplot
 . ssc install moremata
-. ssc install addplot
+. ssc install heterogi
 ```

 Then to install `mrrobust` issue in Stata (in versions 13 and above)